 My good, kindly brother.
 And through him, I brought strife and terror and hopelessness into the best of all worlds.

-And you are heir to the evil that I set free.
+are heir to the evil that I set free.

 I was my brother's keeper -- and I failed my trust.